-As the founder of the UK Charity, Working Hands, he has established a programme of Hand Surgery in Nepal, and travels there twice a year to reconstruct and reanimate paralysed hands in patients with leprosy, and to teach local surgeons.
+Founder of the UK Charity, Working Hands, he has established a programme of Hand Surgery in Nepal, and travels there once a year to reconstruct and reanimate paralysed hands in patients with leprosy, and, more importantly, to teach local surgeons.
 He is a Visiting Senior Lecturer in Hand Surgery at Kirtipur University Hospital, Kathmandu

 Special areas of Clinical Practice

 - General aspects of Surgery of the Hands

 - Nerve compressions eg Carpal tunnel and cubital tunnel

 - Peripheral nerve microsurgery

 - The wrist